AlexisHutin/AlexisHutin/README.md

 - When I'm not coding, I dive into exciting personal projects in my homelab.
 That's where I can truly unleash my creativity and explore new ideas without limits.

 - I love discussing tech, so feel free to reach out if you want to exchange ideas or just chat about your latest crazy project!

+## Current Experiments

+- Right now, I'm diving deep into the world of Artificial Intelligence, playing around with self-hosted models using Ollama.

+- On top of that, I'm tinkering away on building a custom home automation assistant integrated into my Home Assistant setup.
+It's a super fun project that lets me blend tech with everyday life in creative ways.

+- And hey, I'm also geeking out over monitoring setups with Grafana, Prometheus, InfluxDB, and Telegraf.